codeface-io/SwiftObserver/README.md

 `Weak` isn't buffered and doesn't duplicate any messages.
 It would be easy to implement a class `BufferedWeak` that wraps a `BufferedObservable` weakly.
 If you like to see that, maybe even just for consistency/completeness, let me know.

-# Specific Patterns
+# More

-Patterns that emerged from using SwiftObserver [are documented over here](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#specific-patterns).
+* **Patterns:** Read more about some [patterns that emerged from using SwiftObserver](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#specific-patterns).

-# <a id="why"></a>Why the Hell Another Reactive Library?

-SwiftObserver diverges from convention.
-It follows the reactive idea in generalizing the *Observer Pattern*.
-But it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
-This freed us to create something different, something we **love** to work with.

-Leaving out the right kind of fancyness leaves us with the right kind of simplicity, a simplicity which is powerful.

-Read more about the [philosophy and features of SwiftObserver](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#the-philosophy-of-swiftobserver).
+* **Philosophy:** Read more about the [philosophy and features of SwiftObserver](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#the-philosophy-of-swiftobserver).

-# License
+* **Architecture:** Have a look at a [dependency diagram of the types of SwiftObserver](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/Architecture.jpg).

-SwiftObserver is released under the MIT license.
+* **License:** SwiftObserver is released under the MIT license.
 [See LICENSE](https://github.com/flowtoolz/SwiftObserver/blob/master/LICENSE) for details.

 [badge-gitter]: https://img.shields.io/badge/chat-Gitter-red.svg?style=flat-square